MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-gx64krb.md

 ### Troubleshoot gx64krb5 configuration

-If you encounter any problems, follow these steps to troubleshoot the gx64krb5 installation and SSO connections.
+If you encounter any of the following problems, follow these steps to troubleshoot the gx64krb5 installation and SSO connections:

 * You encounter errors when you complete the gx64krb5 setup steps.
 For example, the SAP BW server won't start after you've changed the profile parameters.
 View the server logs (…work\dev\_w0 on the server machine) to troubleshoot these errors.